huwfernie/WDI-project-1/README.md

 *As played by bored kids across the world...*

 It’s currently a two player game.
 You can enter your own name, or stick with the automatic values of “player 1” and “player 2”.
+You can also choose the game board size on this screen.

 ![welcome](./images/screenShot1.png)